nulldef/ciesta/README.md

 ## Usage

 ### Basic case
-Just imageine that we have a user object with `name` and `age` attributes:
+For example will be used user object with `name` and `age` attributes:

 ```ruby
 User = Struct.new(:name, :age)

 user = User.new(nil, nil)
 ```

-And we need to save new values and update and we will use simple form object:
+For setting and syncing new values let's create a form object:

 ```ruby
 class Form < Ciesta::Form